2017 will certainly leave its mark on the world…

 Why AI will probably kill us all. | Boyinaband

-In this video from March, Dave Brown tackles the AI discussion with impressive grace, from covering the basic types of artificial intelligence, to touching on the consequences of such powerful programs.
+In the video, Dave Brown tackles the AI discussion with impressive grace, from covering the basic types of artificial intelligence to touching on the consequences of such powerful programs.
 But until all of this technology reaches fruition we’ll enjoy living in a world where our toasters don’t have the capability to hold us hostage.
 We love this style of video from Dave and can’t wait to see more of them from him in 2018.

-Still want to reminisce on 2017?
+Still want to reminisce about 2017?
 Need more highlights?

-This year it was just too difficult to pick only five videos, so in true Round-Up style we’re introducing a Want More? section with some honourable mentions.
-The section is typically for videos that we think are really important, have spoken to us or just kept us thoroughly entertained.
-The below is no different.
+This year it was just too difficult to pick only five videos, so in true Round-Up style we’re making room for some honourable mentions.

 We think this is a pretty great note on which to end our Yearly Round-Up.
 Do you agree with our picks, or do you think other videos should have been featured?
 Well, we’ve also been showcasing our favourite videos every seven days in our Weekly Round-Up column for years and years – so check them out!